openweb-nl/kafka-graphql-examples/README.md

 This could for example be used to keep settings of the user, where instead of all the events we eventually only keep the latest one.

 This project and it's modules are build with [Clojure](https://clojure.org/), and uses [Leiningen](https://leiningen.org/) as build tool.
-For building locally sassc is needed, for unix you can see the [travis config](/.travis.yml) or [ask ubuntu answer](https://askubuntu.com/questions/566675/how-to-install-node-sass-gulp-sass-on-ubuntu-14-04-or-linux-mint-17/566681#566681), on Mac with brew you can use `brew install sassc`.Some modules can be used from java, and some of the code generated (Avro classes) are also java.
+For building locally sassc is needed, for unix you can see the [travis config](/.travis.yml) or [ask ubuntu answer](https://askubuntu.com/questions/566675/how-to-install-node-sass-gulp-sass-on-ubuntu-14-04-or-linux-mint-17/566681#566681), on Mac with brew you can use `brew install sassc`.
+Some modules can be used from java, and some of the code generated (Avro classes) are also java.
 Even when using Docker you need to have leiningen and sassc installed to build the project.
-This might change with [open issue](todo).
+This might change with [open issue](https://github.com/openweb-nl/kafka-graphql-examples/issues/1).

 The base idea of the project is to serve as an example of event sourcing, where instead of having a 'state' as source of truth we use events.
 It makes use of some of the best practices by using both events which start with 'Confirm', which need to be handled by another component and lead to either a 'Confirmed' or 'Failed' event.
 By using id's in the messages, when needed the creator of the 'Confirm' event can eventually know whether the command succeeded.